The Chevrolet Tahoe has ruled the full-size SUV market for years, but quality varies across model years.

 Best Years: 2012, 2013, 2014

 The later years of this generation were Chevy’s redemption arc.
 2012, 2013, and 2014 models saw complaints drop faster than a rock.
-These years boasted fancy infotainment, beefed-up safety, and better fuel economy.
+These years boasted sophisticated infotainment, beefed-up safety, and enhanced fuel economy.
 If you’re shopping this gen, these are your golden tickets.

 Neutral Years: 2009, 2010